-TRANSCRIPTS:
+TRANSCRIPTS

 Students requesting a transcript must do so in writing.
 There is no fee for the first transcript, additional transcripts can be sent for a nominal fee.
 Please send a self-addressed, stamped envelope with any request for a transcript.
 The school reserves the right to withhold a transcript if the student's financial account is in the arrears.
+Requests typically take 3-5 business days to complete.

-FINANCIAL ASSISTANCE:
+FINANCIAL ASSISTANCE

-The School does offer financial aid through the U.S. Dept. Education.
+The school does offer financial aid through the U.S. Dept. Education.
 For continued eligibility for financial aid, the student must maintain satisfactory progress in their program of study.
 Financial Aid is distributed to students based on their financial need as computed using the FAFSA form.
-All aid is credited to the student's ledger each term\quarter thatthey are enrolled in school.
+All aid is credited to the student's ledger each term quarter that they are enrolled in school.